nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

   - Possible solution: peer ID MUST be created by generating a P-256 elliptic curve key pair, taking the public key and signing it with the private key.
     - Option 1: signing challenge (downside: requires a handshake, which is complicated).
     - Option 2: signing a nonce (downside: peer needs to track the nonce to make sure it's not used more than once).
+- Querying a peer when the local node receives a local hash now works by just querying all transactions for that block, which might become too slow when there are many transactions in a block.
+Possible optimizations:
+  - Pathfinding: let peer find a path from the block's first hash to the unknown head and return all transactions.
+    Pro: sure way to find all transactions leading up to an unknown head.
+    Con: Pathfinding might be even more expensive on the peer's side than just returning all tx's for that block?
+    Con: When DAGs just differ a little, this protocol has lots of overhead (CPU)
+  - Query previous transactions of the unknown head, until all unknown transactions are resolved
+    Pro: sure way to find all transactions
+    Pro: works well when DAGs differ a little
+    Con: When DAGs differ a lot (peer has produced lots of transactions leading up to the unknown head) this protocol has lots of overhead (network traffic)